Announcement Type: Initial.

 Additional Information on Eligibility: Institutions of Higher Education.
 Eligible institutions must be fully accredited by one of the regional accrediting commissions recognized by the Department of Education and the Council of Post-Secondary Accreditation.
 No individual educational institution will be funded for more than one candidate unless applications from different universities or colleges do not qualify for support.

 Faith-based institutions are eligible applicants.
 In addition, Tribally Controlled Land Grant Colleges and Universities (TCUs) and Historically Black Colleges and Universities (HBCUs) are encouraged to apply.
 TCUs are those institutions cited in section 532 of the Equity in Educational Land Grant Status Act of 1994 (7 U.S.C.
 301 note), any other institutions that qualify for funding under the Tribally Controlled Community College Assistance Act of 1978, (25 U.S.C.
-1801 et seq.), and Navajo Community College, authorized in the Navajo Community College Assistance Act of 1978, 95, title II (25 U.S.C.
+1801 et seq.), and Navajo Community College, authorized in the Navajo Community College Assistance Act of 1978, Public Law 95-471, title II (25 U.S.C.
 640a note).
-Those TCUs that are not accredited are not eligible to apply under this announcement.
+Those TCUs that are not Start Printed Page 15100accredited are not eligible to apply under this announcement.

 HBCUs are defined in the amended version of the Higher Education Act of 1965, codified at 20 U.S.C.
 1061(2), and are institutions established prior to 1964 whose principal mission was, and is, the education of Black Americans, and must satisfy Section 322 of the Higher Education Act of 1965, as amended.
 Institutions which meet the definition of “Part B institution” in Section 322 of the Higher Education Act of 1965, as amended, 20 U.S.C.
 1061(2), shall be eligible for assistance under this announcement.